-I study how processes such as competition, food limitation, Allee effects and human harvest shape spatial and temporal variability in dynamics of marine fish, invertebrates and algae.
-I integrate theory with field and laboratory experiments, field surveys, statistical analyses of spatial and time series data, and simulation modeling.
+We study how processes such as competition, food limitation, Allee effects and human harvest shape spatial and temporal variability in dynamics of marine fish, invertebrates and algae.
+Our research integrates theory with field and laboratory experiments, field surveys, statistical analyses of spatial and time series data, and simulation modeling.
+Ultimately, our work is focused on integrating such understanding into quantitative frameworks that highlight trade-offs in management and conservation.

 - Quantitative population dynamics of marine organisms